ianfleeton/zmey/api_doc/endpoints/admin/products/POST_create.md

 * **description** — A description of the product.
 * **image_id** — ID of the main product image.
 * **meta_description** — A description meta tag for the product's main page.
 Maximum length is 255 characters.
+* **nominal_code** — A nominal (account) code for use in external accounts software packages.
+The code must match an existing nominal code in the system.
 * **page_title** — Title of the HTML document for the product's main page.
 * **price** — Price of the product with decimal to separate pounds and pence, for example, 10.99.